YevhenAkimov/ClonalResponseAnalysis/README.md

 ## Metadata table

-The analysis is driven by a  metadata table.
-Metadata pairs each sample with its experimental parameters.
+To streamline the analysis we use an automatic sample matching via the metadata table.

 ### Required columns